Seth Moulton: Foreign policy

 Moulton opposed sending U.S. troops back to Iraq in 2014.
-He also supported strengthening NATO against Russia and keeping troops in Afghanistan temporarily in order to execute a counterterrorist mission in 2019.
+He also supported strengthening NATO against Russia and keeping troops in Afghanistan temporarily to execute a counterterrorist mission in 2019.

 Moulton criticized President Joe Biden for the withdrawal of U.S. troops from Afghanistan, citing the chaotic evacuation of Afghans who had supported the U.S. in the effort to fight terrorism.
 He and Representative Don Bacon later co-sponsored the WELCOMED Act, to provide benefits and eligibility for resettlement to Afghan recipients of Special Immigrant Visas, which Biden signed into law on October 1, 2021.
+In June 2025, Moulton co-signed a letter led by Rep. Josh Gottheimer, asking Trump to comply with the TikTok divest-or-ban law and not grant further extensions to the deadline.

+In October 2025, Moulton announced he would be returning donations from AIPAC, a pro-Israel lobbying group, citing its support for Israeli prime minister Benjamin Netanyahu.
+JewishInsider reported that he wanted AIPAC's endorsement for the 2026 Senate race and spurned it after failing to secure the endorsement.

 Social issues

-Moulton supports same-sex marriage and abortion rights.
+Moulton supports abortion rights and same-sex marriage.
 He supports legal immigration and advocates for immigration reform, but opposes illegal immigration and has called it "something we have to confront".

+In August 2023, Moulton was one of nine House Democrats who voted in favor of a Republican-led amendment to the National Defense Authorization Act (NDAA) prohibiting the teaching of "race-based theories" in schools operated by the Department of Defense Education Activity, introduced by Rep. Chip Roy.
+It was opposed by most Democrats as part of a broader Republican effort to target so-called "Critical Race Theory".

+Transgender issues

+In 2022 and 2023, Moulton cosponsored the Transgender Bill of Rights and voted in favor of the Equality Act.